 When separation does happen, children may seem withdrawn, sad, or have difficulty concentrating on work or play.
 Depending on the age of the person, they may have a fear of animals, monsters, the dark, burglars, kidnappers, plane travel, or other situations that are perceived as dangerous.
 Some people become severely homesick when separated from attachment figures, regardless of their age.
 The experience of separation anxiety disorder is often frustrating for family members and can lead to resentment and conflict in the family.

 Separation anxiety disorder is the most prevalent anxiety disorder in children under the age of 12.
 In a given 12-month period in the U.S., the prevalence of separation anxiety disorder is estimated to be 0.9%-1.9% among adults, 1.6% among adolescents, and 4% among children.
 This condition is equally common for males and females.

-Symptoms of separation anxiety:
+Symptoms of separation anxiety disorder include:

+To resolve the feelings of separation anxiety, a child must develop an adequate sense of safety in their environment, as well as trust in people other than their parents, and trust in the parent's return.
+It is helpful for a parent to accompany the child during medical examinations or treatments whenever possible.
+When a parent is not available, prior exposure to the situation, such as visiting the doctor's office before a test, will be helpful for the child.
 Some hospitals provide Child Life specialists who explain procedures and medical conditions to children of all ages.
 If your child is particularly anxious and needs significant medical care, you may consider asking your health care provider about such services.